sBuiltaJr/imageGenSD/README.md

 disabled after a timeout.

 Not specifying `user` will cause the menu to show the author's profiles.

+If `name` is specified, the resulting paginated menu will only contain profiles whose name at least partially matches the specified name

 Only the command author is allowed to use the navigation buttons.